 Pesticides, on the other hand, can affect the cockroach’s nervous system, resulting in uncontrolled twitching and ultimately, an inability to move properly.
 This loss of coordination is often what prevents a poisoned cockroach from flipping back over.

 It’s important to note that not all cockroaches die on their backs.
-In the wild, you won’t find many cockroaches dying on their backs as they are able to find objects such as branches, rocks, grasses, and vegetation to right themselves and flip over, as opposed to cockroaches in our homes.
+In the wild, you won’t find many cockroaches dying on their backs compared to cockroaches in our homes as they are able to find objects to right themselves and flip over, such as:

 Debunking Myths and Understanding Cockroach Mortality